-The creative production process: what to expect.
+The media production process: what to expect.

 Media productions are often rather complex as every product is custom made.
 They involve quite a number of distinct steps to be taken in the right order, the right way and at just the right moment.